manelpuig/rUBot_gopigo_ws/Documentation/2_gopigo_rbpi_control.md

 git clone https://github.com/YDLIDAR/ydlidar_ros_driver
 ```

-Follow instructions in readme to install YDlidar SDK.
+For a better installation, follow instructions in readme to install YDlidar SDK: https://github.com/YDLIDAR/YDLidar-SDK/blob/master/doc/howto/how_to_build_and_install.md

 This is already made in raspberrypi4

 ### **2.3.
 RASPICAM**